programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 ```
 		// create orbit controls
 		controls = new OrbitControls( camera, renderer.domElement);
 		controls.target.set( 0, 1.6, 0 ); // sets the scene rotational centre
 		controls.update(); // updates controls settings after creation
 		//controls.autoRotate = true; // set to true if camera is to rotate automatically BUT you must then call controls.update() in render function.

 ```

-If you save and reload you should be able to move around and zoom in and out.
+If you save and reload, you should be able to move around and zoom in and out.
 Note that the model is not being rotated but it is the camera that is being moved.
 The target.set method determines the centre that the camera will rotate around.
 If you want the camera to continuously rotate, you can uncomment out the controls.autoRotate but you must also add the call to update the controls in the render function, ie

 Change:
 ```